yudhi-irawan/001-Harbour-MiniGUI-openConnection-TMySQLServer/README.md

 c:\git_repo\cd 001-Harbour-MiniGUI-openConnection-TMySQLServer
 dir

-run vscode or your favourit editor code . open new terminal compile.bat run demo.exe
+run vscode or your favourite editor code . open new terminal compile.bat run demo1.exe

 other sample at: